 The need for infection prevention and control measures associated with COVID-19, along with pressure on hospital services, has resulted in significant reductions in cancer activity from screening and outpatient provision through to diagnostic and surgical capacity including red flag referrals.

 COVID 19 surges continue to hamper service recovery.
 Recurrent surges, combined with unprecedented pressures within emergency services, means healthcare staff have had to be redeployed support COVID and inpatient care, impacting surgical and outpatient capacity.

 It is important that anyone who is experiencing any signs and symptoms suggestive of cancer, contact their GP.
 Hospital services are ready to receive and respond to referrals.

 Find out more about the signs and symptoms of cancer.

-For anyone in active treatment, please continue to attend any treatment appointments.
+It is important that anyone who has already been referred into secondary care with signs and symptoms of cancer continue to attend appointments.
+Likewise anyone in active treatment should continue to attend any treatment appointments.
 Your cancer team will continuously assess the risk / benefit of your treatment plan with you and will work to ensure that they minimise the risks associated with COVID-19.

 For further advice and support on cancer and COVID, visit the Northern Ireland Cancer Network website.